 Parenteral drug products are required to be 100% visually inspected.
 As each product and its packaging define their specific inspection task, standardized inspection setups may lead to a high level of false rejects and underperforming inspection results.
 In contrast, a highly customized solution provides the opportunity to take the inspection to the next level.

 Inspection tasks are product and process specific and require an individual treatment in order to achieve the best possible outcome.
-Our Vision CAV platform is designed for a highly flexible setup allowing the integration of different optical setups.
+Our Vision CAV platform for pharmaceutical products is designed for a highly flexible setup allowing the integration of different optical setups.

-As movements and vibrations may impact image quality and the inspection outcome accordingly, our philosophy is not have any moving parts or components in the optical path meaning that all lightings, optics and cameras are in a fixed position and are neither swiveling nor rotating.
+As movements and vibrations may impact image quality and the inspection outcome accordingly, our philosophy is to have no moving parts or components in the optical path meaning that all lightings, optics and cameras are in a fixed position and are neither swiveling nor rotating.
 OptiX is the basis for high-quality image capture and excellent inspection results.

 Our optical setups consist of the latest digital high-speed cameras and lighting components.
 Light setups and camera types are selected according to the individual inspection task.